Bychowiec Chronicle

-The Bychowiec Chronicle (Bychovco kronika; Kronika Bychowca; also spelled Bykhovets, Bykovets or Bychovec) is an anonymous 16th-century chronicle of the Grand Duchy of Lithuania.
+The Bychowiec Chronicle (also spelled Bykhovets, Bykovets or Bychovec) is an anonymous 16th-century chronicle of the Grand Duchy of Lithuania.
 Although one of the least reliable sources of the epoch, it is considered the most extensive redaction of the Lithuanian Chronicles.
 It is named after its discoverer.

 Origin and publication

 The chronicle was most probably authored between 1519 and 1542, though some parts continued to be added until 1574.
 Authors of the chronicle are not known.
 The text highlights achievements of the Goštautai and Olshanski families, particularly to Jonas Goštautas.
 Therefore, scholars concluded that it was sponsored by a member of these families.
 Scholars proposed Grand Chancellor Albertas Goštautas, Bishop Paweł Holszański, and Duke Olelkovich.

-Aleksander Bychowiec, a 19th-century Polish noble and historian, discovered the chronicle in 1830 and it is now known by his name.
+The chronicle in named after Aleksander Bychowiec, a 19th-century Polish noble, in whose library the chronicle was discovered in 1830 by Hipolit Klimaszewski, a teacher from Vilnius, who reported the find and published an excerpt with translation in Polish in the calendar Noworocznik Litewski na r.
+1831 in 1830.
 Teodor Narbutt studied, copied and published it in full in 1846 under the title Pomniki do dziejów litewskich.
-The original 159-page manuscript went missing soon after Narbutt's publication, and until 2011 the chronicle was known only from Narbutt's copy.
+The original 159-page manuscript went missing soon after Narbutt's death, and until 2011 the chronicle was known only from Narbutt's copy.
 Because of that, earlier researchers were skeptical of the chronicle's authenticity.
 The chronicle was also published in 1907 in the volume 17 of the Complete Collection of Russian Chronicles.
 A Lithuanian translation was published in 1971.

-In 2011, Lithuanian historians discovered a fragment (about one-fifth of the original) of a chronicle that is essentially identical to the Bychowiec Chronicle at the and published it in 2018.
+In 2011, Lithuanian historians discovered a fragment (about one-fifth of the original) of a chronicle that is essentially identical to the Bychowiec Chronicle at the National Archives in Kraków and published it in 2018.